Bkamahl/ReservableRooms/README.md

 ###### Do not claim this addon as yours.

+###### Because of the way this addon works, ANY change in ANY character of the lua files will require a map change or restart.

 ## Chat commands:

 !claim ID ( Claims the requested spot if everything is a-ok )